magnushirst/pair-programming-workshop/README.md

   * As navigator, your role isn't to be worrying as much about the details of the code, but to be able to take a step back and complement your pair's more tactical mode with medium-term thinking.
 ALlow them to focus on coding while you keep track of next steps, potential obstacles and ideas on sticky notes and discuss them after the tiny goal is done, so as not to interrupt the driver's flow.

 ### The Unstructured Pair Style

-### The Strong Style Pairing
+This type of pairing is common when there is no specific approach being used.
+This technique is best for **mobbing** on a problem when there's **more than 2 people contributing**.
+You have to be careful not to fall into bad practices and micro-managing the coding.

 ### Ping-Pong Pairing
-This technique embraces Test-Driven Development (TDD) and is perfect when you have a clearly defined task that can be implemented in a test-driven way.
+This technique **embraces Test-Driven Development (TDD)** and is perfect when you have a clearly defined task that can be implemented in a test-driven way.
 It uses the Red, Green Blue technique of TDD and splits it between 2 engineers.

 * "Ping": Developer A writes a failing test
 * "Pong": Developer B writes the implementation to make it pass.